arab07/instaflow/README.md

 ![Facebook-Image](https://github.com/RozhakXD/Premium/blob/main/Data/Images/Prem.png)

 This script will not require updates because it is automatically updated at all times.
-You don't need to worry if there are problems because it will adjust every time.
+You don't need to worry if a problem occurs because this script will learn how to update next.

 ##